-DRP staff will continue to assist FWC with implementation of the Long-Term Bat Monitoring Program deploying ultrasonic detectors on a quarterly basis to track bat activity and infer population status at three locations within the park.
-DRP staff have assisted FWC with this study since 2019 by deploying the bat detectors and have committed to supporting the project into the future.
+DRP staff will continue to assist FWC with implementation of the Long-Term Bat Monitoring Program deploying ultrasonic detectors on a quarterly basis at three locations within the park.
 West Indian Manatee

 DRP staff and outside researchers will continue to document the occurrence of manatees in the Ichetucknee River.
 Data collected include the location, number and, where possible, the sizes and distinguishing characteristics of the animals.
 Staff gauge readings on the river are also included in the database to look at the relationship between river stage and manatee use of the river within and below the park boundary.
 At certain river stages, access to the park may be more difficult for manatees.
 Any decline in the output of the springs that feed the Ichetucknee River could potentially affect manatee access to these warm water refugia, so monitoring of river stage readings will continue to be an important component of this project.
 Staff will continue to refer to the FWC Manatee Management Plan (FWC 2007a) to guide management of this imperiled species.
 Staff will also coordinate with FWC and the USFWS to implement the Florida Manatee Warm-Water Habitat Action Plan (Valade et al. 2020).
 Water temperatures are measured on a monthly basis at seven locations along the river and in three spring locations as part of ongoing water quality monitoring by the SRWMD and other agencies.